 *Disclaimer: There are affiliate links included in this post.
 I will receive a small commission if you chose to make a purchase after clicking one of the links.
 Full disclosure here*

-*This Mother’s Day Gift can be made with ages 3 and up with a grown up’s help*
+*This Mother’s Day Gift can be made with ages 3 and up with some grown up help*

 Pull flowers from their plastic stems.